ThatRedKite/thatkitebot/README.md

 ```

 ## 1.4 Check your docker compose verison
 Before running, make sure that your version of compose is at least 2.X.
+Note that `docker compose` is a more recent build than `docker-compose`, so if something breaks it may be worth attempting the older syntax.
 ```sh
 docker compose version
 ```